Agentic Usage

 • wait for remote runs and inspect run history

-• upload iOS Simulator apps for mobile tests
+• upload iOS Simulator apps and Android artifacts for mobile tests

 Setup